 PTSMC offers two options for clinical care:

-- 40 hour work week (four 10 hour days) and maintain current salary
+- 40 hour work week (four 10 hour days) and full-time salary

 The other 8 hour day is devoted to didactic instruction, clinical mentorship, journal club, and case discussion.

 Please visit the PTCAS Directory at www.ptcas.org/Directory for detailed information about the program’s admission requirements.